input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 data VersionOracle = VersionOracle
   { version :: Int
   -- ^ `version` of the protocol
-  , validators :: Map String ValidatorHash
+  , scriptId :: Int
-  -- ^ `validators` is a mapping from validator name to validator hash , mintingPolicies :: Map String MintingPolicy
+  -- ^ `scriptId` is the unique identifier of the validator , scriptHash :: ScriptHash
-  -- ^ `mintingPolicies` is a mapping from minting policy name to validator hash }
+  -- ^ `validators` is the validator hash of the validator/minting policy }
 ```